hashicorp/terraform-provider-aws/website/docs/r/redshift_event_subscription.html.markdown

 * `enabled` - (Optional) A boolean flag to enable/disable the subscription.
 Defaults to true.
 * `tags` - (Optional) A map of tags to assign to the resource.

-## Attributes
+## Attributes Reference

-The following additional atttributes are provided:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) of the Redshift event notification subscription
 * `id` - The name of the Redshift event notification subscription